 5. Does Virginia provide specialized rates (based on the extraordinary needs of the child or the additional parenting skill needed to raise the child)?

 Virginia policy allows for enhanced maintenance payments when the LDSS determines that the adoptive parent(s) provide(s) additional daily support and supervision that is above age appropriate levels to meet the child’s special needs in an on-going basis.
 This determination is made at the time the adoption assistance payment is first negotiated and requires the administration of the Virginia Enhanced Maintenance Assessment Tool (VEMAT).
-The VEMAT-determined amount is not the amount the family will receive but is used to set the maximum cap for negotiation of the final adoption assistance payment.
+The VEMAT determines the maximum amount a family can receive but not the actual adoption assistance payment.
 The payment cannot be more than the child would have received in foster care.

 Additionally, based on the needs of the child, Special Service Payments may be available.
-This type of payment provides services to a child that the adoptive parents cannot afford and that are not covered by insurance or other sources, including but not limited to: (a) medical, surgical, and dental care; (b) equipment such as prosthetics, braces, crutches, hearing aids, eyeglasses, etc.; (c) individual tutoring or remedial educational services, books, or equipment; (d) psychological and psychiatric evaluations and treatment; (e) speech, physical, and occupational therapy; (f) premiums for major medical insurance policies for a child if the child is not covered by a family policy; (g) residential placement (documentation that less restrictive alternatives have been assessed and ruled out must be maintained).
+This type of payment provides funding of services for a child, consistent with their special needs, that are not covered by insurance or other resources, and the adoptive parents cannot afford to cover them out of pocket.
+These services include, but not limited to: (a) medical, surgical, and dental care; (b) equipment such as prosthetics, braces, crutches, hearing aids, eyeglasses, etc.; (c) individual tutoring or remedial educational services, books, or equipment; (d) psychological and psychiatric evaluations and treatment; (e) speech, physical, and occupational therapy; (f) supplement the cost of health insurance policy premiums for a child when there is no health insurance coverage available to the parents; (g) residential placement.

-Payments for special services are negotiated with the adoptive parents taking into consideration availalbe alternative resources available to defray costs involved.
-Alternative resources must be used when available and service must be documented in the adoption assistance agreements and provided for a specified time frame.
+Payments for special services are negotiated with the adoptive parents taking into consideration available alternative resources to defray costs involved.
+Alternative resources must be used when available and services must be documented in the adoption assistance agreements and provided for a specified time frame.
 Payments may be made either directly to the family or to the vendor specified on the adoption assistance agreement.

 6. When do adoption assistance payments begin?